ShayaanZari/HN-on-a-platter/README.md

 1. Data Collection and Filtering: The workflow fetches the IDs of the top 500 HN posts, narrows to the top 30 (making up the frontpage), and cross-references these IDs with a lightweight SQLite database to skip previously processed content.
 For new articles, the system then retrieves full metadata (title, URL author, post date, etc.) via the HN API.

-2. Intelligent classification: Gemini accurately classifies titles as math/physics related via few-shot prompting.
+2. Intelligent Classification: Gemini accurately classifies titles as math/physics related via few-shot prompting.

-3. Deduplication and persistent storage: All processed IDs are stored in SQLite to prevent duplicate classification and publishing in future runs.
+3. Deduplication and Persistent Storage: All processed IDs are stored in SQLite to prevent duplicate classification and publishing in future runs.

 4. Automated Publishing: Curated articles are formatted into rich Discord embeds and posted.